 Early diagnosis and treatment are crucial if you want to save your cracked tooth

 Prompt dental care is important because there are several diverse types of cracks that require different treatment approaches.

-In some cases, our dentist may be able to stop the crack from spreading and causing further problems.
+In some cases, our dentist in Calgary may be able to stop the crack from spreading and causing further problems.